 Yes, there are plenty of things in life that are worse than having a pimple.
 But if we’re strictly talking beauty emergencies, breakouts are code red.
 From waking up with a cluster of bumps to having just one large, inflamed blemish, acne of any kind can make anyone panic.
 But before you start slathering on every skincare product in sight (who, us?) and following up with layers of makeup (guilty again), save your energy and focus on the real issue: Your routine in times of stress might be causing you more harm than good.

-“Applying multiple formulas with different active ingredients can increase the risk of irritation,” says Melissa Levin, MD, board-certified New York City–based dermatologist and clinical instructor at Mount Sinai.
+“Applying multiple formulas with different active ingredients can increase the risk of irritation,” says Melissa Levin, MD, board-certified New York City-based dermatologist and clinical instructor at Mount Sinai.
 “While each ingredient can be effective and gentle on the skin, mixing them incorrectly can cause irritation, burning, redness, and swelling.”
 The same philosophy holds true for makeup: Be aware of what ingredients you’re slathering onto your face and how much you’re using.
-Layering too much of any kind of product will result in a caked-on texture, which never looks good.
+Layering too much of any product will result in a caked-on texture, which never looks good.

 Don’t get confused: There’s no universal cure for acne, just ways to manage your breakouts better.
 So we tapped top skincare and beauty experts to break down all the need-to-know details.

 “The idea of moisturizing often strikes fear into my patients with acne-prone skin because they believe that moisturizer will contribute to breakouts,” explains Diana Antonovich, MD, assistant professor at the Medical University of South Carolina.
 “That’s just not true.
-Moisturizing can calm inflamed skin and smooth out texture, [as well as] combat dryness."
+Moisturizing can calm inflamed skin and smooth out the texture, [as well as] combat dryness."
 Plus, skipping moisturizer will only cause your makeup to build up on flaky, dry skin.

 If you’re dealing with one particular pimple, “gently dab a spot treatment [like a topical steroid] onto the [area] with a cotton swab and let it absorb,” says board-certified cosmetic medical dermatologist Margarita Lolis, MD.
 Moisturize the area, then start on your makeup application.

 Williams admits that the most difficult part about covering up breakouts is texture.
-One way to smooth blemishes and get product to stick is to prime the spot before applying concealer, just like you would your eyelids before applying a smoky eye look.
+One way to smooth blemishes and get a product to stick is to prime the spot before applying concealer, just like you would your eyelids before applying a smoky eye look.
 An eye primer makes the skin’s texture velvety which allows the concealer to stick.
 And if concealer alone won’t cut it, turn to color correctors.
 “Color-correct your red spots with a green-tinted concealer.
 Then go in and use your regular concealer (not a shade lighter) and blend,” Williams advises.

-After you cleanse, apply base, and conceal, set your makeup to ensure that all the work you’ve put into getting your look just right actually stays put.
+After you cleanse, apply your base, conceal, and set your makeup to ensure that all the work you’ve put into getting your look just right actually stays put.
 Dip a brush into setting powder, tap any excess off, and press and roll the brush into your skin.
 This will ensure that you’re not moving any of your foundation or concealer around.
 Once you’re finished, Williams has one more piece of advice: “Leave your face alone—the more you touch your skin, the harder it’ll be to keep spots concealed.”

 Ready to make your life even better?
 Check back next week for more tips—and in the meantime, shop the Clinique products that'll improve your makeup routine every time.